jbenma/simaR/README.md

 # simaR
-Simulation of functional response experiments
+Simulation of functional response experiments.

 simaR is composed by six core functions used sequentially:

 simData() -> Simulation of datasets.